On the nu-invariant of two-step nilmanifolds with closed G2-structure: Abstract

 \section{Abstract}

-For every non-vanishing spinor field on a Riemannian $7$-manifold, Crowley, Goette, and Nordstr\"om introduced the so-called $\nu$-invariant.
-This is an integer modulo $48$, and can be defined in terms of Mathai--Quillen currents, harmonic spinors, and $\eta$-invariants of spin Dirac and odd-signature operator.
-We compute these data for the compact two-step nilmanifolds admitting invariant closed $\mathrm G_2$-structures, in particular determining the harmonic spinors and relevant symmetries of the spectrum of the spin Dirac operator.
-We then deduce the vanishing of the $\nu$-invariants.
+For every non-vanishing spinor field on a Riemannian spin seven-manifold, Crowley, Goette, and Nordstr\"om defined the so-called $\nu$-invariant.
+This is an integer modulo $48$ that detects connected components of the moduli space of $\mathrm G_2$-structures on any seven-dimensional oriented spin manifold.
+The $\nu$-invariant can be defined in terms of Mathai--Quillen currents, harmonic spinors, and $\eta$-invariants of spin Dirac and odd-signature operator.
+We compute these data for certain families of left-invariant closed $\mathrm G_2$-structures on compact two-step nilmanifolds with their natural spin structure.
+Specifically, we establish the existence of non-invariant harmonic spinors and determine the parity of the dimension of the space of harmonic spinors.
+We deduce the vanishing of $\nu$ on invariant harmonic spinors.